 Lab attendance.
 Lab meetings are active and interactive, and to get the most out of this course you need to attend and participate in all of them.
 You will receive 5 points toward your lab participation grade for each of the 12 lab meetings that you attend and actively participate in.
-Up to 10 points of lab attendance can be made up by bringing a friend or friends with you to the Data Collection Event: you'll receive 5 points per friend who attends and completes the surveys.
+Up to 10 points of lab attendance can be made up by recruiting a friend or friends to conscientiously complete the surveys for our class's online experiments: you'll receive 5 points per friend who conscientiously completes the surveys.
 Note, though, that your total lab attendance score cannot exceed 60 points.

 Late assignments.
-Assignments are generally due before class starts each Monday.
+Assignments are generally due before class starts each Monday for the Monday lab sections, and at the start of lab for the Tuesday section.
 (You'll receive the instructions for each assignment in during the previous week's lab period.)
+Late assignments will receive a 10% penalty per day (24 hours) past their deadline, unless you have arranged an extension with the instructor prior to the due date.
+If something comes up that you think will interfere with your ability to meet an assignment deadline, please let us know rather than stressing in silence!
+The sooner you get in touch with us, the more flexible we can be with accommodations.

-Late assignments will receive a 10% penalty per day (24 hours) past their deadline.
-If an assignment is already leate, there is no advantage to working on it during lecture or lab-it'll have the same late penalty if you turn it in 20 minutes late as if you turn it in 20 hours late.
-Extensions may be accepted with a dean's or doctor's note, but must be requested in advance of the assignment's due date and cleared with the instructor.
+If an assignment is already late, there is no benefit to working on it during lecture or lab-it'll have the same late penalty if you turn it in 20 minutes late as if you turn it in 20 hours late.